freeflowthought/X402_Improvement_Proposal/TrustChain_Litepaper.md

 *   **Governance:** The DAO votes to "whitelist" reputable Verifier Contracts into the Registry.
 *   **Safety:** If a specific Verifier implementation is found to be buggy or compromised, the DAO can pause or delist it via the Registry without halting the entire blockchain.

-### 3.2 The Verification Challenge
+### 3.2 The Verification Challenge & Hybrid Approach
-A core challenge is objectively proving off-chain service delivery.
-TrustChain addresses this by decoupling the escrow logic from the verification logic via a **Pluggable Verifier Framework**.
+A core challenge is balancing the "Friction vs. Speed" trade-off.
+TrustChain addresses this by using a **Hybrid Verification Model**:

+*   **Optimistic Layer (Client Proof):** The primary "verifier" is the client themselves.
+If they attest to receiving the service, the protocol accepts this as absolute truth.
+This provides the "frictionless" experience of Web2 payments.
+*   **Adjudication Layer (Pluggable Verifiers):** External verifiers are only invoked as a fallback mechanism during disputes or non-cooperation.
+This preserves the "trustless" guarantee without imposing latency on every transaction.

 ### 3.3 The Standard Verifier Interface
 The framework relies on a standardized `IVerifier` interface, allowing the EEE to interact with diverse proof mechanisms uniformly.